rossjaywill/insights.nvim/README.md

 ## Setup

-Enable plugin using your preference of window manager, or add to run-time path.
+Enable plugin using your preference of plugin manager, or add to nvim run-time path.

 Using lazy.nvim:
 ```lua